nitishparkar/NothingMuch/README.md

 # NothingMuch

 The NothingMuch Extension is a Chrome extension that enhances the functionality of WhatsApp Web.
-It provides a "Suggest a response" button within the input field of the currently open chat, allowing users to generate AI-powered responses for their conversations using OpenAI.
+It provides a "Suggest" button within the input field of the currently open chat, allowing users to generate AI-powered responses for their conversations using OpenAI.
+Additionally, it includes an "Enhance" button that refines and improves user-written replies, ensuring coherence and correcting grammatical errors.

 ## Features

-- Adds a "Suggest a response" button in the input field of WhatsApp Web.
+- Adds a "Suggest" button in the input field of WhatsApp Web.
+It reads loaded messages in the chat, sends them to OpenAI API, and populates the input field with the AI-generated response.
-- Reads loaded messages in the chat, sends them to OpenAI API, and populates the input field with the AI-generated response.
+- Adds an "Enhance" button in the input field of WhatsApp Web.
+It refines and improves user-written replies.
 - Allows users to configure their OpenAI key in the extension settings.

 ## Installation

-Assuming you have the `.crx` file,
+1. Get the latest `.crx` file from [releases](https://github.com/nitishparkar/NothingMuch/releases).
 1. Open Google Chrome and go to `chrome://extensions`.
 2. Enable the "Developer mode" toggle in the top right corner.
 3. Drag and drop the extracted `.crx` file onto the Chrome extensions page.